kateto/FakeNewsOutcomes/README.md

 ## Variables in the data

-weight    : Data weight based on 2018 ACS data demographics
+weight    : Data weight based on 2018 ACS demographics

 conf_wh   : Confidence in the White House; 1 (None) to 5 (A great deal)
 conf_cong : Confidence in Congress; 1 (None) to 5 (A great deal)